bornfreesoul/Java/README.md

 11) Mobile Bill Code in Java.
 12) Final Sum Application in Java.
 13) Computer lottery in Java.
-14) Movie Rental App in Java Code.
+14) Movie Rental App in Java.
+15) Funtion Calls in Java.